MegaChess Manufacturer and Distributor of Giant Chess Pieces!

 Over the years, we were all surprised at how popular MegaChess became.
 Besides providing our customers the finest hand-carved chess pieces, MegaChess grew to have another mission.
 We are on a mission to win young people over from TV and video games, to introduce them to a pastime that uses their minds more than their trigger fingers.

 We see hoisting giant chess pieces as a way of putting the fun (and even some exercise) back into the learning process, to make it fashionable for our children to think.
 We have thus launched several initiatives to help chess clubs and schools to inspire our kids to play chess.
 And we believe the friends kids make playing chess will last longer than the ones met on the corner.
 Pummeled by electronic soundbites, artificial entertainment, and growing world violence, we feel it is time to go back a thousand years, to the game of our forefathers.
 When kings and conquerors met on a battlefield of the mind.

-In March 2012 Peter Shikli, the founder of MegaChess transferred ownership of MegaChess to Sarah and Peter Hagerstrom.
-Sarah and Peter are committed to expanding MegaChess in the same spirit of our founder.
+In March 2012 Peter Shikli, the founder of MegaChess transferred ownership to Ken Hagerstrom.
+Ken is committed to expanding MegaChess in the same spirit of our founder.

 MegaChess and Kids!

 Having owned and operated MegaChess for a few years now, we have learned first hand where giant chess sets help kids with chess.
 The greatest contribution of giant chess to kids is to inspire them to begin playing chess.
 It's not enough to say the US has 7 million kids who play chess, not when we have over 10 times that many who do not.
 Giant chess addresses those many kids who are left out.